choderalab/assaytools/docs/theory.rst

    I_{ex}(xl) = I_{ex} e^{-\epsilon_{ex} \cdot x l \cdot c}

 where :math:`c` is the concentration of the species with extinction coefficient :math:`\epsilon_{ex}` (where we are only considering the effects from the ligand species at this point, since its concentration can be high).

+The secondary inner filter effect, because it considers absorbance at a different wavelength from the incident light, does not attenuate the absorbance.

+If both primary and secondary inner filter effects are

 Extinction coefficients
 ^^^^^^^^^^^^^^^^^^^^^^^